yuanz03/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of contacts
-* prefer desktop apps over other types
-* can type fast
+* prefer desktop apps over other types and can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* prefers typing to mouse interactions and is reasonably comfortable using CLI apps
+* **for this evolution: semi-professional youth football coaches managing multiple teams**

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+- manage contacts faster than a typical mouse/GUI driven app
+- **specifically for football coaches: quickly organise and access player, parent, and assistant contacts across multiple teams**
+  - optimised for fast, command-line style data entry and squad management

 ### User stories